 Tag each Compute node that you want to manage with Instance HA with the

 $ openstack baremetal node set --property capabilities='profile:compute-instance-ha,boot_option:local' <NODE UUID>

 ComputeInstanceHArole to the

-compute-instance-haflavor by creating an environment file with the following content:
+compute-instance-haflavor by creating an environment file with the following parameter:

 parameter_defaults: OvercloudComputeInstanceHAFlavor: compute-instance-ha